Martin Hopkinson & Co.

 Martin Hopkinson & Co. was a British publishing house, based in London, founded in 1922.
 It was taken over by The Bodley Head in 1941, but continued to publish reprints of books in its list until the 1970s.

 Beginnings

 The company was established in December 1922 at 6, John Street, Adelphi, Westminster WC2.
 An announcement in The Bookseller and the Stationery Trades’ Journal stated that its business would be as “Publishers, book and print sellers, art journalists, literature agents, stationers, etc.” and the directors were named as M. Hopkinson, G. S. Williams, and P. H. Lee Warner.”
+Martin Hopkinson was the youngest son of the academic and politician Alfred Hopkinson (1851-1939) and in 1930 Alfred Hopkinson's book "Penultima" was published by the company.
+Martin's older brother Austin authored one of the books published by the company in its first year, Austin was an MP at the time.